PilotenChris/Roll-Call/README.md

 ## System Design
 **Person, Student, Teacher & Admin**
 - **Person** is the superclass and Student, Teacher, and Admin inherit all the functionalities from Person.
-Person includes the individual’s ID, name, surname birthdate, email, and university email.
+Person includes the individual’s ID, name, surname, birthdate, email, and university email.
 - **Student** includes degree, list of courses by the class Course and list of grades by the class Grade.
 - **Teacher** includes a list of courses by the class Course.
 - **Admin** includes nothing more.